|Background||Objectives||Current Atiyah Fellows|

 - At the time of application, the Fellow must either hold a post at a UK University or otherwise demonstrate strong links to the UK.

 - The award will normally be held at CAMS where resources may be provided to direct the thematic semester-long activities around the expertise of the Fellow and his or her colleagues.
-It is expected that during their tenure the awardee will deliver lectures and/or an advanced course or courses either at AUB or other University in the Lebanon, and will engage and interact with members of the Lebanese mathematical community, in particular with advanced students.
-Visits should be at least one week in duration; Fellows are encouraged if circumstances allow to be in residence for at least three and up to six months.
+It is expected that during their tenure the awardee will deliver lectures and/or an advanced course or courses either at AUB or other universities in Lebanon, and will engage and interact with members of the Lebanese mathematical community, in particular with advanced students.
+Visits should be at least one week in duration; Fellows are encouraged if circumstances allow them to be in residence for at least three and up to six months.
 It is desirable that the period should include an entire semester, that is, either September - mid-December or February – May.
 Applications involving several short visits over a period of up to two years may also be considered.
-During the course of their tenure the Fellow should deliver talks at at least one of the other institutions with mathematical interests in the country: in addition to AUB, these are the Lebanese University, St Joseph University, Notre Dame University, the Lebanese American University and the Beirut Arab University.
+During the course of their tenure, the Fellow should deliver talks at least one of the other institutions with mathematical interests in the country: in addition to AUB, these are the Lebanese University, St Joseph University, Notre Dame University, the Lebanese American University and the Beirut Arab University.

-- Applicants wishing to discuss their plans for their visit to the Lebanon in advance may contact Professor Jihad Touma, Director of CAMS, at firstname.lastname@example.org or the CAMS officer Ms Hiba Hammoud, email@example.com
+- Applicants wishing to discuss their plans for their visit to Lebanon in advance may contact Professor Jihad Touma, Director of CAMS, at firstname.lastname@example.org or the CAMS officer Ms. Hiba Hammoud, email@example.com

 - Successful candidates will be expected to make their own travel arrangements.
 CAMS will be happy to assist Fellows with their visa application.